 - Reduced moisture content – An HVAC-conditioned crawl space can solve a host of potential moisture-related problems, including mold, mildew, and dry rot.

 - Lower energy bills – A conditioned crawl space will prevent cold or warm air from entering your home because your HVAC system won’t need to work harder.
 In order to maintain a constant temperature, encapsulating and conditioning your crawl space can reduce your energy bills considerably.
 A conditioned crawl space will also keep the temperature closer to the one inside your home, preventing pipes from freezing and bursting during the winter.

 - More usable storage space – A sealed, insulated, and clean crawl space can be a great place to store items you don’t use all the time.
 This can free up valuable space in your home.

 As you’re able to see, a closed, insulated, and conditioned crawl space will provide a shield against recurring moisture problems and unwanted guests, which may contaminate the space under your home and chew through pipes, wires, framing, and structural components of your foundation.
-If you suspect that rodents or other pests have invaded your crawl space or there are any other issues that may affect your foundation, schedule a free foundation inspection with Allied Foundation today!
+If you suspect that rodents or other pests have invaded your crawl space or any other issues may affect your foundation, schedule a free foundation inspection with Allied Foundation today!